 Host are not responsible for making sure visitors comply with the rules of the park – that’s the ranger’s job.
 But their role is to provide information to visitors that will help them enjoy their stay and make it a safe one.

 Some parks require a caretaker host.
 These hosts have a bit more responsibility around general maintenance and have longer placements.

 You will need to have:

-- A passion for the environment and be a keen camper
+- A passion for the environment and liking for national parks and reserves

 - Good communication skills

 - Have a calm disposition

 - A willingness to learn about the local environment